bbatsov/batsov.com/_posts/2024-01-16-2023-the-year-in-review.md

 Another year is behind us and I guess it's time to write the obligatory year in review post about it.

+**Note:** Here I'll focus on the personal side of things and won't go into details about my OSS work.
+I plan to write a separate summary article about it on "Meta Redux".

 ## The Bad Stuff

 The bad stuff hasn't really changed much from [last year]({% post_url 2023-01-08-2022-the-year-in-review %}):